georust/geo/geo/src/algorithm/minsep/work.md

    `Option<T>` or a result carrying the realising pair, per geo conventions on degenerate inputs), document the σ vs `Distance` distinction, no third-party types in the public API.

+## Found bug: geo fast-path overestimate (2026-08-31)

+The linsep property harness found that `Euclidean.distance` for LineString pairs can overestimate: the prefix binary search added to `separable_geometry_distance_fast` in PR #1560 prunes vertex pairs by a bound that is sound for vertex-vertex distances but not for the adjacent-segment distances the search evaluates.
+Counterexample:
+`LINESTRING(0 0,0 4,-1 -1)` vs `LINESTRING(1 3,1 -3)` returns ~1.1767
+instead of 1.0.
+Fixed on the branch `fix-separable-fast-path-prefix-prune` (two commits: failing regression tests, then a fix widening the prefix threshold by each geometry's maximum projected edge span; costs 3.6% on the #1560 benchmark against 97% for removing the skip).
+The fix was merged on 2026-09-01

 ## Preconditions and open questions